Thursday, 20 September 2018

 SRI NEMINATHA TIRTHANKARA

-Nearly 150 steps are constructed and about 100 steps chiseled on the rock, to reach the top of the hill from west.
+Nearly 150 steps are constructed and about 100 steps are chiseled on the rock, to reach the top of the hill from the west.
 The Jain monuments are located on three levels.
-In the first level, Neminath Tirthankara’s bas-relief, facing south was engraved on a the vertical surface of the hill.
+On the first level, Neminath Tirthankara’s bas-relief, facing south was engraved on a vertical surface of the hill.
 Neminath is 16.5 feet tall standing on a Lotus with 17 petals.
 This Neminath is one of the Tallest bas relief Tirthankara in South India.
-The Sculpture is very simple with out any intricate floral carvings.
-The protection sanctum was constructed at a latter date.
+The Sculpture is very simple without any intricate floral carvings.
+The protection sanctum was constructed at a later date.
 It was believed that this Naminath was carved by Rajaraja Chozha’s elder sister Kundhavai.
-But somebody claims this Neminathar belongs to 12th Century ( A Direct proof is not available ).
-Neminath is also called as “Sikamani Nathar”, since Rajaraja was also called Sikamani.
+But somebody claims this Neminathar belongs to the 12th Century (Direct proof is not available).
+Neminath is also called “Sikamani Nathar” since Rajaraja was also called Sikamani.
 As per ARE report a Chozha period inscription was found in the dilapidated mandapa.

 நேமிநாதர்.. நேமிநாதர் புடைப்புச் சிற்பமாக செங்குத்தான பாறை மீது செதுக்கப்பட்டு உள்ளார். ராஜராஜ சோழனின் ஒரு பெயரால் சிகாமணிநாதர் என அழைக்கப் படுகின்றார். இப்புடைப்பு சிற்பம் 12ஆம் நூற்றாண்டைச் சார்ந்தது என்பது அறிஞர்களின் கருத்து. ராஜராஜனின் தமக்கையார் குந்தவையால் செய்து வைக்கப்பட்டது என்ற கருத்தும் உண்டு. தென் இந்தியாவின் உயரமான நேமிநாதர் சிலை எனக் கொண்டாடப்படும் இவர் பதினாறரை அடி உயரத்தில், 17 இதழ்கள் கொண்ட தாமரை மலர் மீது நின்ற கோலம் இருக்கின்றார்.